Measurement Conversions

 - Surface of frustrum of cone or pyramid equals sum of circumference of both ends times 1/2 slant height plus area of both ends

-- Contents of frustrum on cone or pyramid equals multiply area of two ends and get square root.
-Add the two areas and times 1/3 altitude
+- Contents of frustrum of cone or pyramid equals multiply area of two ends and get square root, add the two areas and multiply by 1/3 altitude

 - Doubling the diameter of a pipe increases its capacity four times